 This document assists the Contractor and associated officials to mitigate or minimize the negative social and environmental impacts due to the construction and operation of the project and to enhance the positive impact of this project.
 The EMP has been prepared to meet the GOI requirements as specified by the Ministry of Environment and Forest (MoEF) and meeting the requirements of the World Bank.
-Its purpose is to present an evaluation of potential impacts due to the proposed upgrading and realignment of the existing State Highway from Ponkunnam - Thodupuzha.
+Its purpose is to present an evaluation of potential impacts due to the proposed bypass at Thiruvalla.
+It also presents the potential social and environmental impacts of proposed Thiruvalla Bypass.
 The document has presented the impacts, mitigation measures and appropriate costs for the proposed mitigation measures.
-The environmental and social impact mitigation and enhancement details of the proposed action within the Link 84 corridor are presented and evaluated in detail in the remaining part of the document.
+The environmental and social impact mitigation and enhancement details of the proposed action within the corridor are presented and evaluated in detail in the remaining part of the document.
 Institutional strengthening for environmental management is also an essential part of this document for implementing contract provisions and other environmental mitigation and enhancement provisions.